zijunmei/Software_Assurance/proposal.md

 * [Project Board](https://github.com/users/zijunmei/projects/2)

 * [Open source software repository (Elasticsearch)](https://github.com/elastic/elasticsearch)
-## 1. Hypothetical Operational Environment (Zijun)
+## 1. Hypothetical Operational Environment

-Data is an important company asset, and different viewers should only be able to search for data that meets his permission level.
+Data is an important company asset, and different viewers should only be able to search for data that meet their authorization permissions level.
 Enterprise-level search supports comprehensive permission management configuration of data sources to meet enterprises' data security browsing needs.

 Let's say a hospital is seeking a technology capable of enterprise-level search engines for building their system based on PII/HIPAA rules.
 They require the search engine to be able to adjust the search results based on the visitor's search privileges.
 For example, a visitor with security level 1 will not be able to access information with a security level higher than 1.
 So the search engine would only return information for level 1 and obscure the higher level information and rank it by relevance.
 This need effectively protects the patient's personally identifiable information as well as other important information(such as Protected health information) from being easily compromised.

-Elastic Search provides permission and access control feature which just satisfy the reqiurement described above.
-Elasticsearch restricts search behavior by predetermining access attributes (including levels) for files, ensuring that files and information are presented only to visitors of the appropriate level.
+Elastic Search provides permission and access control feature which just satisfy the requirement described above.
+Elasticsearch restricts search behavior by predetermining access attributes (including levels) for files, ensuring that files and information are presented only to visitors with the appropriate authorization level.

-### 1.1 System Engineering View (Mustapha)
+### 1.1 System Engineering View
   ![System Engineering View](images/SystemEngineeringView.jpg "System Engineering View")

-### 1.2 Perceived Threats (Mustapha)
+### 1.2 Perceived Threats
 - Malicious patients data breach from Elasticsearch data clusters
 - Unauthorized access to patient PII/PHI data from health care personnel
-- Elasticsearch resiliency issues
+- Elasticsearch resiliency to hardware and network failures
 - Data loss due to system failure, disaster or intentional/unintential human errors
 - Elasticsearch security is not enabled by default.
 If an Elasticsearch installation left without security set then it can be exploited to access data